sunnysideup/silverstripe-pagerater/README.md

 # Casted variables

-Every Page Rating has the following casted variable:
+Every Page Rating, being an aggregate (e.g. average page rating) has the following casted variable:

   - Method (is sometimes null, relates to the method used to calculate score)
   - Stars